Skip to content

 }

-content accepts any Markdown string. onChange fires on every edit with the updated Markdown.
+content is the Markdown source string. onChange fires on every edit with the updated content.

 Type Markdown syntax and the editor renders it visually as you go.
 Type ## at the start of a line and it becomes a heading.
 Wrap text in ** and it turns bold.
 The Markdown characters stay in the document — they’re styled to show you what the output will look like.